 Santander hires former IMF, Bankia chief Rodrigo Rato

-MADRID, Sept 17 (Reuters) - Santander, the euro zone's biggest bank, has hired Rodrigo Rato, under investigation in connection with allegations of fraud at state-rescued lender Bankia when he was chairman, to its international advisory boards.
+MADRID (Reuters) - Santander (SAN.MC), the euro zone's biggest bank, has hired Rodrigo Rato, under investigation in connection with allegations of fraud at state-rescued lender Bankia (BKIA.MC) when he was chairman, to its international advisory boards.

 Rato, who has also served as head of the International Monetary Fund and as Spain's economy minister, will advise the bank's board on designing, developing and implementing its overall business strategy, a spokeswoman for the bank said.

-Earlier this year Rato, who was ousted from Bankia when it was nationalised in 2012, was appointed by Telefonica to the advisory boards of its European and Latin American businesses.
+Earlier this year Rato, who was ousted from Bankia when it was nationalized in 2012, was appointed by Telefonica (TEF.MC) to the advisory boards of its European and Latin American businesses.